 Rebecca Nadilo.

-This International Women’s Day, I had the privilege of chatting with international brand trailblazer Rebecca Nadilo.
+This International Women’s Day, I had the privilege of chatting with international agency leader Rebecca Nadilo.

-Originally from Perth, the Curtin Bachelor of Commerce graduate worked in Melbourne and New York, before finding her roots in Singapore.
+Originally from Perth, the Curtin Bachelor of Commerce graduate lived in Melbourne and New York, before finding her roots in Singapore.

 Creative and fearless, Rebecca’s door is always open to solving problems, providing team feedback, and supporting people to reach their full potential.

-“Whether it’s through directly managing, or leading through influence, I am often told by those who work for or around me, that my gift is in bringing the right people together, and then giving them the space and permission to do their best work,’’ she said.
+“Whether it’s through directly managing, or leading through influence, I think I have developed a skill in bringing the right people together, and then giving them the space and permission to do their best work,’’ she said.

 Rebecca is also a firm believer in preaching what she practices.